volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Js Insert All Pages

-Insert Shape Bot Defense JavaScript in all pages..
+Insert Bot Defense JavaScript in all pages..

-`javascript_location` - (Optional) Defines where to insert Shape JavaScript in HTML page. (`String`).
+`javascript_location` - (Optional) Defines where to insert Bot Defense JavaScript in HTML page. (`String`).

 ### Js Insert All Pages Except

-Insert Shape Bot Defense JavaScript in all pages with the exceptions..
+Insert Bot Defense JavaScript in all pages with the exceptions..

 `exclude_list` - (Optional) Optional JavaScript insertions exclude list of domain and path matchers..
 See [Exclude List ](#exclude-list) below for details.

-`javascript_location` - (Optional) Defines where to insert Shape JavaScript in HTML page. (`String`).
+`javascript_location` - (Optional) Defines where to insert Bot Defense JavaScript in HTML page. (`String`).

 ### Js Insertion Rules